sckang511/nutrisys/readme.md

 ## Contributing

 Thank you for contributing to Nutrisys project.
 Please take note of the following:
-1. Please make sure your PHP version is 7 or higher.
+1. Please make sure your PHP version is 7.1 or higher (ideally 7.3).
 This project uses Laravel 5.5.0 LTS.
 2. Please make sure that the database is as specified in config/database.php (especially charset and collation).
 3. Please make commits as frequently as possible with detailed messages.
 4. Please make sure the code is functional before you push your commits to the master.